aprotyas/trac_ik/trac_ik_kinematics_plugin/README.md

 pose of any subgoal joint configuration, but the planning _IS NOT_ being done in Cartesian space.
 After a joint trajectory is found, MoveIt! tries to smooth the trajectory to make it less "crazy looking", but this does not always result in a path that is pleasing to human users.
-Thus, TRAC-IK really isn't going to help you much for normal MoveIt! operations.

 If you don't have obstacles in your space, you may want to try the Cartesian planning API in MoveIt! to get "straight-line" motion.
 MoveIt's Cartesian